-The 13 (Thirteen!)
-Graves of Unknown Confederate Soldiers
+2. The 13 Graves of Unknown Confederate Soldiers

-Built over a 200 year period between around 100 B.C. and 100 A.D, the original inhabitants of the area around Witch Dance were the Hopewell Indians.
-Later part of the Chickasaw, the Hopewell legends and folklore was likely responsible for much of the fear the later settlers would endure.
+Built over a 200-year period between around 100 B.C. and 100 A.D, the original inhabitants of the area around Witch Dance were the Hopewell Indians.
+Later part of the Chickasaw, the Hopewell legends and folklore were likely responsible for much of the fear the later settlers would endure.
 The stories tell of a medicine stick and a white dog leading their ancestors to find their new home as they escaped an oppressive life in Mexico.
-Each night, the Indians planted the medicine stick in the ground, and each morning, checked to see which way it pointed.
+Each night, the Indians planted the medicine stick in the ground and each morning checked to see which way it pointed.
 This was the direction they followed.
 Eventually, the group stopped here around Witch Dance.
 Their ancestors' bones were brought along on the trip by "bond bearers", and are a part of these mounds.
 The bones in these mounds could be several thousand years old.